pointyfar/hugo-walkthrough/README.md

 Yes, another one.

-This tutorial series aims to walk you through the basics of how to make a website with Hugo.
+While there really is no substitute to reading the documentation thoroughly (several times), this tutorial series aims to walk you through the basics of how to make a website ([this very website, in fact](https://phw.netlify.com/)) with Hugo.
 No fancy JavaScript, not a lot of CSS, just enough HTML to make things work.
 This is intended to complement the excellent [official Hugo documentation](https://gohugo.io/) (which you really should go read) which will frequently be referenced throughout the tutorial.

 ## Why write yet another Hugo tutorial?